Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 - Parent component -> (data) -> Child component -> (update DOM) -> Parent component

 ## Lists & Keys
-- In React, we render lists with come type of loop
+- In React, we render lists with some type of loop
 - Most often we use the JS 'map()' array method
-- A key is a specific attribute that react uses while rendering collection sof elements
+- A key is a specific attribute that react uses while rendering collections of elements
 - Keys help react identify which items have been changed, added, or removed (affecting the DOM reconciliation process)
 - Keys MUST be unique among sibling elements, but they can be duplicated globally
 - In this example, we create a list with 'id' acting as the keys